go-outside-labs/fake/content/about.md

 * if buying from big corps:
     * robinhood is a NO NO, it's a [custodial wallet](https://en.bitcoin.it/wiki/Storing_bitcoins#Bad_wallet_ideas) that does not allow withdrawal.
 Do not leave coins there.
     * coinbase gives you lower fees when paying for pro.
 You can then withdraw to your wallet.
 Still not the best option, coinbase has had a lot of problems over the years.
     * gemini and binance.us are all right in the US, kraken is all right in Europe, check [this](https://cryptorationale.com/) if you are in Canada.
-Everything, as long as you withdraw to your wallet.
+Everything, as long as you withdraw your sats to your wallet.
     * cashApp is all right in the US, and it’s a 2 step process.
 Step 1 is buying; step 2 is withdrawal to your wallet.

 ### how to spend coins?